d12frosted/elpa-mirror/nongnu/sweeprolog-readme.txt

   surrounding tokens.
 If you call it at the end of a term that doesn’t have a closing fullstop, it adds the fullstop after the inserted term.

-  Several other `sweep' commands insert holes in place of unknown terms, including `C-M-i' (see [Code Completion]), `C-M-m' (see [Context-Based Term Insertion]) and `M-x sweeprolog-plunit-testset-skeleton' (see [Writing Tests]).
+  Several other Sweep commands insert holes in place of unknown terms, including `C-M-i' (see [Code Completion]), `C-M-m' (see [Context-Based Term Insertion]) and `M-x sweeprolog-plunit-testset-skeleton' (see [Writing Tests]).